mcgigglepop/emerald-blossom-dreamstone/README.md

 This creates an executable named "vaultctl" in the current directory.

-**OPTION B: Using run.sh Script (Recommended)**
+**OPTION B: Using run.sh Script (macOS/Linux only)**

-The project includes a convenient `run.sh` script that automates building and running the application.
+The project includes a convenient `run.sh` script that automates building and running the application. **This script only works on Unix-like systems (macOS, Linux, or WSL on Windows).**

 First, make the script executable: